kingychiu/target-permutation-importances/docs/index.md

 **Changing null importances calculation**
 You can pick your own calculation method by changing `permutation_importance_calculator`.
-There are 2 provided calculation:
+There are 2 provided calculations:
 - `tpi.compute_permutation_importance_by_subtraction`
 - `tpi.compute_permutation_importance_by_division`

 You can also implement you own calculation function and pass it in.
-The function needs to follow `PermutationImportanceCalculatorType` specification, you can find it in:
+The function needs to follow `PermutationImportanceCalculatorType` specification, you can find it in [API Reference](https://target-permutation-importances.readthedocs.io/en/latest/reference/)
-[API Reference](https://target-permutation-importances.readthedocs.io/en/latest/reference/)

 **Advance Customization**